-This guide is to be used when investigating the root cause for a 128T router that reports alarms of CPU spikes.
+This guide is to be used when investigating the root cause for an SSR that reports alarms of CPU spikes.

 A CPU alarm is triggered when the average CPU of all of the cores on a system exceeds 85% for thirty seconds.
 This will not include any CPU cores that are pinned for packet forwarding.
 The alarm is cleared when the average CPU is below 85% for five (5) seconds.